lesmana/image-to-ansi-blocks/examples/README.md

 while maybe hopefully still dignified and humble enough to recognize the achievement of another project represented by a gnu.

-in the lower right corner is an image viewer showing the original image of tux. note that the image is zoomed in a couple hundred percents. the checkered background represents transparent pixels.
+the image viewer in the lower right is showing the original image of tux. note that the image is zoomed in a couple hundred percents. the checkered background represents transparent pixels.

+the terminal has no concept of transparency. just foreground and background color. every terminal character can be given color information. not giving any color information will result in the terminal painting the character with the default colors.

+transparent pixels will be given no background color. so the terminal paints them with the default background color. in this case white.

 ----
 cat